andrevidela/Research-report/Week1October2019.md

     - something like 10x faster than idris 1
   - [x] TParse Idris 2 branch
     - something like 4x faster than Idris1
-- [ ] find an adapt haskell examples
 - [x] meeting at 2pm with Edwin
   Topics:
   - Idris2 from personal repo to Idris-dev?